michhar/azureml-keras-yolov3-custom/README.md

 In addition to other arguments, use `--input <video device id>`

-Example:  `python yolo_video.py --model-path trained_weights_final.h5 --anchors-path project/custom_anchors.txt --classes-path project/custom_classes.txt --input 0`
+Example:  `python yolo_video.py --model-path trained_weights_final.h5 --anchors-path custom_anchors.txt --classes-path custom_classes.txt --input 0`

 ### Inference on video file and output to a video file

 In addition to other arguments, use `--input <video file name> --output xyz.mov`

-Example:  `python yolo_video.py --model-path trained_weights_final.h5 --anchors-path project/custom_anchors.txt --classes-path project/custom_classes.txt --input <path to video>/some_street_traffic.mov --output some_street_traffic_with_bboxes.mov`
+Example:  `python yolo_video.py --model-path trained_weights_final.h5 --anchors-path custom_anchors.txt --classes-path custom_classes.txt --input <path to video>/some_street_traffic.mov --output some_street_traffic_with_bboxes.mov`

 ## Deploying the solution to the cloud and edge